kyma-project/api-gateway/docs/user/custom-resources/apirule/v1beta2/04-40-apirule-mutators.md

 # APIRule Mutators

 You can use mutators to enrich an incoming request with information.
 For the `no_auth` access strategy mutators are not supported.
 APIRule in version v1beta2 supports Istio `cookie` and `header` mutators for the Istio `jwt` access strategy.
-For the `no_auth` access strategy mutators are not supported.
 You are allowed to configure both mutators for one APIRule, but only one mutator of each type is allowed.

 ## Header Mutator
 The headers are defined in the **headers** field of the `header` mutator.
 The keys represent the names of the headers, and each value is a string.
 You can use [Envoy command operators](https://www.envoyproxy.io/docs/envoy/latest/configuration/observability/access_log/usage#command-operators) in the header value to perform operations such as copying an incoming header to a new one.
 The configured headers are applied to the request.
 They overwrite any existing headers with the same name.